cataWalter/skillogue-web/README.md

 Redundant Code: The pattern of including <Navbar />, a <main> element, and <Footer /> is repeated across multiple page files like Dashboard.tsx ,

-LandingPage.js ,
+Home.tx ,

-Login.js , and
+Login.tsx , and